COVID-19 TRAVEL PROTOCOL IN PERU

 Our staff can take care of washing your clothes, but the laundry service is not included in the price of the retreat.
 If you prefer, you can also hand wash your clothes on your own in a specially designated area with sinks for laundry.

 A twenty-litter container of water is provided in each bungalow for drinking and brushing your teeth.
 In the showers and lavabos, we use water from deep wells on our land, but this water is not for drinking.
 There are also bottles of water in the kitchen and in the maloca, for the ceremonies.

 WHEN A WOMAN IS MENSTRUATING, CAN SHE PARTICIPATE IN THE CEREMONIES?

 Yes, you are welcome to participate in the ceremonies, but you must inform the maestro in advance so that he can do the necessary preparatory work.

 WHAT KIND OF MEDICATIONS ARE CONTRAINDICATED WITH AYAHUASCA?

 There are different types of medications that can interact negatively with Ayahuasca.
 In our section Preparation for a retreat, you will find detailed information on this topic.
 If you have additional questions about specific medications that you are taking, please do not hesitate to write to us and we will study your case personally.

 While it may be beneficial to have intentions, it is very important not to generate expectations.
-The medicine will always give us what we need, it will teach us only what we are prepared to learn, and it will rarely do so in a way that we might anticipate.
-Therefore, do not feel bad if you try to define an intention before travelling and this only generates more confusion.
-Rest assured, as we will be by your side throughout your journey, at all times.
+Sacred plant medicines will always give you what you need, it will teach you what you are prepared to learn, and it will rarely do so in a way that one might anticipate.
+Therefore, do not feel bad if you are trying to define an intention before travelling and this only generates more confusion.
+Relax and rest assured, as Maestro Heberto will be by your side throughout your journey, at all times.